raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 TODO: image

-The main difference between the various color spaces in this architecture is the nonlinear function, which determines the white-black ramp as discussed above.
+The main difference between the various color spaces in this architecture is the nonlinear function, which determines the black-to-white ramp as discussed above.
 Once that is in place, there is a relatively small number of remaining parameters.
 Those can be optimized, either by hand or using an automated optimizer trying to minimize a cost function.

+In particular, [ICtCp] was derived from the ST 2084 transfer function, and then optimized for hue linearity and good lightness prediction.
+It's important to note, good lightness prediction in an HDR context does *not* mean that the lightness steps are perceptually uniform, but that colors with the same reported lightness have the same perceived lightness.
+ICtCp does well in the latter criterion, but not so much the former; it's fundamentally in tension with a color space suitable for HDR.

 ## Comparisons